Building A Successful

 If you dream of reaching hundreds, thousands or maybe even millions of people…

-If you want to help clients create fulfilling, authentic relationships that matter…
+If you want to help clients create fulfilling, authentic. meaningful relationships that matter…

 You need to get one thing straight right here, right now…

 It’s not enough to become an awesome relationship coach, you also need to become an awesome entrepreneur.

 Pretty much every coach loves being a coach, but almost all of them resist being a business owner.

 If you’re not great at running a business, you’re not going to last long as a coach.

 Coaches are deeply passionate people.
 They’re also deeply generous and nothing makes them happier than being of service to others.

 This is an extraordinary trait except for one thing…

 Many coaches believe that being generous and running a business simply don’t go together.